Nagamachi-Minami Station: Lines

-Nagamachi-Minami Station is on the Sendai Subway Namboku Line and is located 13.3 rail kilometers from the terminus of the line at Izumi-Chūō.
+Nagamachi-Minami Station is on the Sendai Subway Namboku Line and is located 13.3 kilometers from the terminus of the line at Izumi-Chūō.

 Station layout

 Nagamachi-Minami Station is an underground station with a single island platform serving two tracks.

 Platforms

 History

 Nagamachi-Minami Station opened on July 15, 1987.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 11,762 passengers daily.